How Credit Bureaus Investigate Disputes

 Credit Bureaus are Suppose to Investigate Disputes

-The credit bureaus are suppose to conduct a reasonable investigation when a consumer makes a credit dispute by actually contacting the information furnisher such as a credit card company, collection agency or mortgage company to verify information.
+The credit reporting bureaus are suppose to conduct a reasonable investigation when a consumer makes a credit dispute by actually contacting the information furnisher such as a credit card company, collection agency or mortgage company to verify information.
 That statement is a total myth.
 All the credit bureaus do with disputes is submit the dispute through a computerized system known as eOscar.
 In most cases, the information furnisher is not contacted about the dispute.

 Submitting disputes via eOscar is the procedure Equifax sends out for every investigation, not just some of them.
 TransUnion and Experian also use eOscar for all their credit disputes, written or otherwise.